 The new reforms, once they take effect, will make things far easier for a defendant charged with a crime – there will be no more “driving while blind” when considering a plea offer, for example.
 Nevertheless, defending yourself against criminal charges will remain tricky and complex, especially if the prosecution is highly motivated.

 A criminal prosecution is an extremely time-sensitive process, and missing a deadline could result in very unfavorable consequences.
 If you are being prosecuted for a crime, you need the assistance of a defense attorney as soon as possible.
 Contact E. Stewart Jones Hacker Murphy immediately, either online or at (518) 730-7270, to set up a free initial consultation.
-We maintain offices in Albany, Troy, Saratoga, Colonie, and Latham.
+We maintain offices in Albany, Troy, Saratoga, Colonie, and Schenectady.